foshardware/milp/README.md

 Constraints are declared by using one of `=^`, `<=^`, `>=^` operators.

 Disjunctive inequalities can be expressed by using the `Alternative` instance of the LP monad.
+For disjunctions to work properly we need to find some sufficiently large `M`, which is infered from the bounds of the program.
+In essence, you *should* use explicit bounds when integer programming.

 ## Optimization